blooop/deps_rocker/README.md

 Docker enables easy isolation of dependencies from the host system, but it is not easy to dynamically combine docker files from separate projects into a single unified environment.

+## Documentation

+Find documentation for all the rocker extensions this module provides [here](https://deps-rocker.readthedocs.io/en/latest/intro.html)

 ## Intro